arahangua/uzh-uniswap/README.md

 - Replace placeholders with your actual values and contract addresses.
 - You will need to install Uniswap V2 or V3 contract ABIs (e.g., `@uniswap/v2-core`, `@uniswap/v2-periphery` or similar for V3) and import them in your scripts and frontend to interact with Uniswap contracts.
 - This guide provides basic examples.
 You may need to add error handling, more robust input validation, and more advanced features for a production-ready application.
-- **Security Best Practices:** Be extremely careful with handling private keys.
-Ensure your `.env` file is not committed to version control.
+- **Security Best Practices: Security is paramount in blockchain development.
+Be extremely careful with handling private keys.
+Ensure your `.env` file is properly secured and never committed to version control.
 In a production environment, never expose contract addresses or private keys directly in frontend code.
 Use secure methods for managing environment variables and sensitive information.
+Regularly audit your code for security vulnerabilities.**
 - Always review and understand the code and scripts before running them, especially when dealing with blockchain and smart contracts.

-This updated `README.md` now includes more explicit instructions on where to find Uniswap deployment scripts, a basic code example of contract interaction in the frontend, and maintains a consistent style with yarn alternatives provided alongside npm commands.
+This updated `README.md` includes improved instructions for Uniswap contract deployment, an enhanced frontend code example that fetches token symbol and handles decimals, reorganized ABI instructions, a recommendation to test on a local Hardhat network, and a slightly emphasized security best practices note.
 Remember to expand upon this basic example to build a more complete and user-friendly frontend application.
 Good luck!